Hope House Residential Treatment

 - Daily Exercise at our Wellness Center

-Hope House opened our doors in 1990 for those that needed help.
+Hope House opened its doors in 1990 for those that needed help.

 We are proud that for 30 years we have been delivering specialized substance use disorder (SUD) treatment along with mental health services in our residential treatment program.
 We are licensed by the Department of Health Care Services (DHCS) and are also a certified Drug Medi-Cal program.

 Our 16 bed program is operated out of two homes that are side by side in a residential neighborhood.
 Our mission is to provide individuals with substance use disorders (SUD) individualized treatment in a structured yet warm environment.
-We serve adult individuals, pregnant women, and those with infants.
+We serve adult individuals and those who are pregnant or with infants.
 Our evidence-based gender specific groups provide the most up to date information and techniques which address addiction and other harmful behaviors.
 We work closely with the courts, probation, parole and Child Protective Services to address legal issues and also to reunify individuals with their children.

 Requirements for Entry: